KevinJC23/RPS_ImageClassification/README.md

 ## 📌 Description
 **Rock Paper Scissors Image Classification** is a computer vision model that can recognize images between rock, paper, or scissors.
-In this model, I use CNN (Convolutional Neural Network) as the algorithm to train the images.
+In this model, I use a CNN (Convolutional Neural Network) as the algorithm to train the images.

 ## 🚀 Features
 - Upload an image to recognize whether it is categorized as rock, paper, or scissors.